woodpecker-ci/woodpecker/docs/docs/20-usage/25-multi-pipeline.md

 ## Rational

-- faster lint/test feedback, the pipeline doesn't have to run fully to have a lint status pushed to the remote
+- faster lint/test feedback, the pipeline doesn't have to run fully to have a lint status pushed to the forge
 - better organization of the pipeline along various concerns: testing, linting, feature apps
 - utilizing more agents to speed up build